withastro/contribute.docs.astro.build/src/content/docs/guides/writing-style.md

 🗣️ Recipes are a set of instructions to follow, stated as concisely and directly as possible.

-  - Do not tell a story about what is happening.
+  - Do not tell a story around what is happening.

   - If you feel it is needed, provide brief context or clarity in the form of a goal, benefit, or reason.